The best budget launch monitors in 2026

 Swing Caddie SC4 (~$500)

-Accuracy is in the same range as the R10.
-The software ecosystem isn't as deep, but if you mainly want range data and don't need sim play, it's a clean standalone option.
+Accuracy's in the same ballpark as the R10.
+The software ecosystem isn't as deep, but if you mainly want range data and aren't fussed about sim play, it's a clean standalone option.
+Best for range golfers who just want a tidy device without faffing with a phone.

 A few things worth knowing